CollaFuse: Collaborative Diffusion Models: Background and Related Work

 with $\bar{\alpha}_t = \prod^t_{s=1} \alpha_s$.
 Based on the idea of Markov chains, the distribution of the intermediate noise predictions in the denoising process $p_\theta(\cdot)$ is defined by

-with $p(x_{T}) = \mathcal{N}(x_T; \mathbf{0}, \mathbf{\text{I}})$.
+with $p(x_{T}) = \mathcal{N}(x_T; \mathbf{0}, \mathbf{I})$.
 In DDPMs, the iterative application of U-Nets across \( T \) timesteps is a fundamental characteristic, enabling the model to refine noisy data into structured outputs progressively.
-The Imagen model~\cite{saharia2022photorealistic}, as one of the most recognized text-conditioned diffusion models in the community, builds upon DDPMs.
-The authors employ a frozen text encoder and dynamic thresholding to generate photorealistic images conditioned by text prompts $y$.
-The loss function of DDPMs is expressed by
+The Imagen model~\citep{saharia2022photorealistic}, as one of the most recognized text-conditioned diffusion models in the community, builds upon DDPMs.
+The authors employ a frozen text encoder and dynamic thresholding to generate photorealistic images conditioned by the text prompt $y$.
+The loss function of DDPMs can be expressed by